Weighted Cycles on Weaves

 \begin{prop} Suppose $F$ is a face that contains an interior endpoint $p$ for weighted chains $\eta_1,\eta_2,\dots, \eta_k$, each is oriented towards $p$ with weights $\mu_1,\mu_2,\dots, \mu_k$, respectively, such that $\mu_1+\mu_2+\cdots +\mu_k=0$.
 Then the total merodromy $\prod_{i=1}^k M^{\eta_k}$ only depends on the undecorated flag associated with $F$ and is independent of the decoration. \end{prop} \begin{proof} Without loss of generality we may assume that the decorated flag associated with the face $F$ is $N$.
 Now if we change it to $tN$ for some $t\in T$, the combined change to the total merodromy is

 \end{proof}

 \begin{prop} Merodromies are invariant under homotopies of weighted cycles. \end{prop} \begin{proof} Since all contributions to merodromies are local, we just need to go through the list of homotopy moves (see Figures \ref{fig: homotopies} and \ref{fig: interior endpoint through a weave edge}) and prove the invariance.
-For simplicity, let us assume without loss of generality that all weave edges are oriented downward.

 Homotopy move (0) can be achieved by first adding an interior endpoint (homotopy move (8)), then pushing this interior endpoint through the weave edge (homotopy move (12)), and then deleting the interior endpoint (homotopy move (8)) again.
 Thus, its homotopy invariance follows from the homotopy invariance of other moves.

-For the homotopy move (1) (the left picture in the first row of Figure \ref{fig: homotopies}), let us suppose the decorated flags are $xN$ on the left and $yN$ on the right.
-Suppose $h_+(xN,yN)=h$, i.e., $x^{-1}y\in N\overline{s}_ihN$.
+For the homotopy move (1), let us assume without loss of generality that the weave edge is oriented downward.
+Let us suppose the decorated flags are $xN$ on the left and $yN$ on the right with $h_+(xN,yN)=h$, i.e., $x^{-1}y\in N\overline{s}_ihN$.
 Then the merodromy on the LHS is $h^{s_i.\mu}$.
 Note that